 Another thing that had warning klaxons blaring in my brain was the fact that the main character, or rather the most important character, has absolutely no dialog in the trailer.
 The parasite that fuses with protagonist, Shinichi Izumi's hand, Migi (aka "Righty," aka "Lefty"), is a powerful, introspective, and iconic character who offers insight on the nature of humanity and what it means to be both a creature of logic, emotion, and instinct all at the same time.

 In the case of the movie, a lot of pressure is going to be on getting Migi's character right.
 If Migi doesn't work, then the movie will fall apart.
 Which makes me suspect that's why you see so little of the character in the trailer.
 People love Migi.
 He(?) is the heart and soul of the entire story.
-I can almost guarantee that Migi is going to be the deciding factor as to whether fans of the original manga will see the movie or not, and the fact that Migi has so little screen time in the trailer and does not indicate to me that the people behind the film are aware of this fact, or are afraid of it.
+I can almost guarantee that Migi is going to be the deciding factor as to whether fans of the original manga will see the movie or not, and the fact that Migi has so little screen time in the trailer and does not speak indicates to me that the people behind the film are aware of this fact, and are afraid of it.

 The movie has yet to come out, and it might be good.
 Hell, I want it to be good.
 It'll probably look great (I don't have any problem with the "obvious CG is obvious" parts) but the more I look over the trailer, the less and less enthusiastic I feel.
 At best, I see the Parasyte movie being "Okay" and at worst I see it joining the annals of "why the fuck did they think they could make a movie out of that!?" movies.
 Either way, one thing I don't see is it being as powerful and life-changing as the original manga was.